bakdata/hpi-ii-project-2022/README.md

 This project uses Protobuf for serializing and deserializing objects.
 We provided a simple [protobuf schema](./proto/bakdata/corporate/v1/corporate.proto).
-Furthermore, you need to generate the Python code from the proto file.
+Furthermore, you need to generate the Python code for the model class from the proto file.
 To do so run the [`generate-proto.sh`](./generate-proto.sh) script.
-This script uses the Protobuf compiler to generate the model class under the `build/gen/bakdata/corporate/v1` folder with the name `corporate_pb2.py`.
+This script uses the [Protobuf compiler (protoc)](https://grpc.io/docs/protoc-installation/) to generate the model class under the `build/gen/bakdata/corporate/v1` folder with the name `corporate_pb2.py`.

 ## Run